Fleafa/bushido-risen-sun/content/Rulebook/The Rules/Actions.md

 Models in Bushido perform actions to affect the game.
-The actions a model can take depend on the number of Activation counters on that model and whether it’s in BtB with an Enemy model.
+The actions a model can take depend on the number of Activation counters on that model and whether it’s in [[Rulebook/definitions/terms_concepts/Base-to-Base|BtB]] with an Enemy model.

-If a model cannot legally declare any actions (due to states, traits or other game effects) when chosen to activate the model immediately becomes exhausted.
+If a model cannot legally declare any actions (due to [[States]], [[Traits]] or other game effects) when chosen to activate the model immediately becomes exhausted.

-Models in BtB with an Enemy model may not declare Actions or Ki Feats with the ==noBtB== icon.
-See Ki Feats (p.56).
+Models in BtB with an Enemy model may not declare Actions or [[Ki Feats]] with the ==noBtB== icon.

 If a model performs an action with the ==NoMove== icon then it may not perform a walk alongside the action.
-The Active Player chooses which model they are activating (the Activating Model) and what Simple or Complex action the model will take.
+The [[Active Player]] chooses which model they are activating (the [[Activating Model]]) and what Simple or Complex action the model will take.

 Remember Exhausted models cannot be chosen to activate, but can still participate in Melee Exchanges if Targeted by a Charge or selected for a Melee action.